-If your doctor recommends counselling or psychological therapy, you should always ask if there will be any costs involved and what these will be.
-Visits to psychologists and clinical psychologists may attract a Medicare rebate if you have been referred to them by a general practitioner (GP), psychiatrist or paediatrician.
-Your GP will need to complete a detailed Mental Health Care Plan before referring you to a psychologist.
+You need to be referred by a general practitioner (GP), psychiatrist or paediatrician.
+Your GP will need to complete a detailed Mental Health Treatment Plan before referring you to a psychologist.

 Most treatment for people with a mental illness will be carried out in the community.
 Treatment in hospital is usually only required when a person is very ill and needs intensive treatment and/or supervision.
 In the majority of cases, treatment in hospital is only required for a few weeks.

 One treatment that can be given in hospital is electroconvulsive therapy (ECT).
 This treatment is usually reserved for people with very severe depression that is resistant to other treatments, especially where doctors believe someone may be at risk of suicide.
 It can also be used to treat bipolar disorder and schizophrenia.

 ECT involves giving a person a general anaesthetic and muscle relaxant, and passing a small dose of electric current through the brain.
 It can be highly effective for people who have not been helped by other treatments.
 ECT is painless, and can only be given if the person consents to having the treatment.

 Talk to your doctor about the various treatments available for mental illness.
 Working together with your doctor and other health professionals is the best way to get on the path to recovery.